 Presbyterians trace their history to the 16th century and the Protestant Reformation.
 Our heritage, and much of what we believe, began with the French lawyer John Calvin (1509-1564), whose writings crystallized much of the Reformed thinking that came before him.
 For specific information on Theology see the Presbyterian Mission website.

 What do Morrison Presbyterians believe?

 Most importantly, we believe in Jesus’ commandment to “love one another” (John 13:34).
 Love is at the center of our existence and drives us as we seek to meet our neighbor’s needs through our mission and ministries.
 We are impassioned to build a beloved community within our congregation and to spread God’s love and light throughout the world.

 Who is welcome at the church?

 We believe that God loves everyone, and that means at the First Presbyterian Church of Morrison, IL, we strive to love everyone.
 We desire to be an open and affirming, all-inclusive, all-welcoming congregation.
 We do not discriminate based on gender, sexual orientation, color, ethnicity, or anything else that others in our world use to separate one another.
 We believe that in Christ, all are one.
 We invite all to come as they are.

 What do you offer for children and youth?

-In addition to what we provide for our entire church family, we offer Sunday School, in conjunction with the Morrison United Methodist Church, for children from age 3 (toilet trained) through 6th grade.
+In addition to what we provide for our entire church family, we offer Sunday School for children from age 3 (toilet trained) through 6th grade.
 We have had active Jr. High and High School Youth Groups, but in 2019, we switched to a family-focused model in which we have regular family events for all families with children and youth.
 Check the Events page for the next Family Event.